Au Pair in Germany

 support in case of difficulties between the au pair and the host family,

 side events for au pairs , such as club meetings or cultural trips.

 Information for parents

 Your daughter or son plans to spend time in Germany working as au pair?
 Exciting times – also for you as his/her parents!

 An au pair programme offers many opportunities and advantages:

 You should definitely make sure that your daughter or son gets good information about an au pair stay in Germany.
 Any potential host family in Germany may directly recruit their au pair, but it is recommended to use agencies in view of their comprehensive services both before and during the au pair stay itself – in dealing with formalities or helping in case of problems with a host family, for example.

-With the participation of these three au pair associations and supported by the Federal Ministry for Families, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend), another Association was established, the Gütegemeinschaft Au-pair e.V.
-(Quality Association Au Pair).
+With the participation of these three associations and supported by the Federal Ministry for Families, Senior Citizens, Women and Youth, the Gütegemeinschaft Au-pair e.V.
+(Quality Association Au Pair) was established.
 Its affiliated agencies pledge to offer a safe and high quality au pair programme.
 Their work is audited regularly, and you can recognise them by the ‘Au-pair Incoming’ RAL Quality Seal.